AlexanderGrissik/libxlio-pub/docs/contributing.md

 ### <a name="commit"></a> Commit Message Format

+A good commit message should describe what changed and why.
 There are following rules for commit message format.

 Each commit message consists of a **header**, a **body**, and a **footer** separated by blank line.